metaclass-nl/tresholds-governor/README.md

 FEATURES
 --------

-- Framework-independent component to be used from Framework-specific bundle/component or from applications that impelent their own authentication
+- Framework-independent library to be used from Framework-specific bundle/component or from applications that impelent their own authentication

-- Registers authentication counts and decedes to Blocks by both username and client ip address for which authentication failed  too often,
+- Registers authentication counts and decides to Block by username or client ip address for which authentication failed too often,

 - To hide weather an account actually exists for a username, any username that is tried too often may be blocked, regardless of the existence and status of an account with that username,